Epoxy Resin

 What is an Epoxy Resin and What is it Used For?

 Epoxy resin is renowned for its incredible adhesion strength and durability.
 It is a versatile, very strong polymer used for its high performance in a variety of applications.
 Two-part epoxy, or an epoxy resin kit, contains a resin and separate curing agent that, when mixed, catalyze into a solid form that cures at normal temperatures.
 The type of curing agent, or hardener, used with the resin gives it a broad range of characteristics such as curing temperature and time, viscosity, color, durability, and adhesive qualities.
-Whether you're working on a fiberglass project, a woodworking project, crafting something unique or creating a beautiful floor or countertop, our epoxy resin will help you achieve the results you desire.
+Whether you're working on a fiberglass project, a table top epoxy project, crafting something unique or creating a beautiful floor or countertop, our epoxy resin will help you achieve the results you desire.

 What Should I Consider When Buying Epoxy?